White horse

 “Yes, hello again.
 Sorry about that,” he stammered.

-“So: The smell.
+“So: the smell.
 What’s happened?”
-I said, straining to keep it professional.
+I said, now straining to keep it remotely cordial.

-“Ah yes, yes.
+“Ah yes yes.
 Well.
 You see,” Digby started.
 “I, ahem, I put an egg on the gas to boil, and then I got a phone call.
 I must have forgotten about it.
 Yes.
-Next thing, I hear a bang like a shotgun going off, and I rush in, and there’s all this smoke, and there’s egg splattered everywhere.”
+Next thing, I hear this bang like a shotgun going off!
+And I rush in, and there’s all this smoke, and there’s egg splattered everywhere.”

 “So, the egg exploded?
 That’s the smell?”
-I did some mental maths to work out how long it might take for all the water in a pot to boil dry, and to superheat an egg to explosion point.
+I did some mental maths to work out how long it might take for all the water in a pot to boil dry, and then to superheat a dry egg to explosion point.
 Over half an hour, surely.

 “Yes, there was egg,” said Digby, “but really it was the pot handle.
 It burned up, and it took me some time to find tongs to pick it up with.”